esa/pagmo/doc/sphinx/tutorials/immune_system.rst

 =======================================================================
 Immune system method for constraint handling
 =======================================================================
-The immune system method is a constraints handling method in which the a immune system simulation ius performed in order to reduce the number of non feasible individuals in the population.
+The immune system method is a constraints handling method in which
+a immune system simulation is performed in order to reduce the number of non feasible individuals in the population through the action of an antibody population.
 In this tutorial, we will learn how to solve a constrained problem with this technique.

 Method
 ##########
-The immune system method implemented in PaGMO/PyGMO has the same construction as the co-evolution method.
+The immune system method implemented in PaGMO/PyGMO has a similar design to the one of the co-evolution method.
 It uses two populations, the first population is associated to the initial problem from which the constraints are removed.
-The second population is used for the simulation of the immune system when antibodies are evolved to match a certain number of antigens.
-These antigens are selected to be the best individuals in term of feasibility in the first population.
+The second population emulates the immune system where antibodies are evolved to match a certain number of antigens.
+These antigens are selected to be the best individuals, in term of feasibility, of the first population.
 Once found, the best antibodies are fed back into the first population.
-In PaGMO/PyGMO, the matching process is done with a simple algorithm associated with a problem that reduce a distance between antibodies and antigens.
-This distance or matching function is simply either the Hamming or Euclidean distance.
-It means that the matching process do not depend on the actual objective function value of the individuals.
+In PaGMO/PyGMO, the matching process is done with a simple algorithm associated with a problem that reduces the distance between antibodies and antigens.
+This distance or matching function is either the Hamming or Euclidean distance.
+It means that the matching process does not require additional evaluations of the objective or constraints functions.
-This method is thus computationaly efficient.
-The final implementation is based on a meta-algorithm, that takes the initial population to be optimized and two algorithms to evolve both the modified problem and the immune system.
+This step is thus computationaly efficient.
+The final implementation is based on a meta-algorithm, that takes the initial population to be optimized and two algorithms to evolve both the population associated to the modified problem and the immune system.
 In the following we are going to see how to use this constraints handling technique.

 Application
 ###########
 The problem considered here is the problem g06 from the Congress on Evolutionary Computation 2006 (CEC2006).
-This problem is a cubic function with 2 non linear inequality constraints.
-To solve this problem we will use the Differential Evolution (DE) for both the first and second populations.
-The number of iterations for the first algorithm must be set to 1 as the number of iterations is defined by the meta-algorithm itself.
-We choose 5000 iterations here, but the algorithm will stop before that if it has converged.
-The number of iterations for the immune system is set to 70.
-Furthermore, we consider here a population size of 90 individuals.
+This problem has a cubic
+objective function with two non linear inequality constraints.
+To solve this problem the Differential Evolution (DE) algorithm is used for both the first and the second population.
+The number of iterations for the first algorithm must be set to 1 as the overall number of iterations is driven by the meta-algorithm itself.
+The number of iteration of the meta-algorithm is set to 5000, however the algorithm will stop as soon as it reaches convergence.
+The number of iterations for the immune system is set to 70 and a initial population of 90 individuals is chosen.

-First import the PyGMO library and choose the populations size and the number of generation for the meta-algorithm.
+First import the PyGMO library and choose the population size and the number of generations for the meta-algorithm.

 .. code-block:: python